Sales Automation

 4. Scores each draft on specificity (does it mention a real detail?), relevance (does it connect to the offer?), and tone

-5. Selects the best draft
+5. Picks the best draft

-• Conditional interest: Add to a "warm" sequence with a tailored follow-up
+• Conditional interest.
+Add to a "warm" sequence with a tailored follow-up

-• Active objection: Route to a specific objection-handling sequence
+• Active objection.
+Route to a specific objection-handling sequence

-What it does: Before a meeting is confirmed, the agent reviews the prospect's company against ICP criteria and produces a qualification score with reasoning.
+What it does.
+Before a meeting is confirmed, the agent reviews the prospect's company against ICP criteria and produces a qualification score with reasoning.
 How it works:

 1. Agent pulls company data from CRM and enrichment databases